Raw, atypical, and brutally honest – as never experienced before. Are you ready to see Greece in its darker shades of blue?

 The price includes :

-- All Meals and the first drinks included except two dinners on free evenings
+• All meals and drinks outside the two free evenings

 The price does not include